daraden/transcode-myth/settings.md

 * sets the H.264 encoding preset
 ## CRF
 * sets the H.264 crf value
+## Deinterlacer
+* Selects the type of de-interlacing
 ## Audio codec
 * selects audio codec for the output file
   * copy keeps the original unprocessed audio streams